Would a career in the armed forces suit me?

 You might suit an armed forces career if you can answer ‘yes’ to the following questions:

 Are you physically fit?
 Fitness tests are a standard part of the recruitment process.
 If you love sport, the armed forces offer lots of opportunities to keep in shape and to compete.

 Are you adventurous?
 A career in the armed forces can involve plenty of travel, and at some stage you could be stationed abroad.

 Are you a team player?
 Many employers want to recruit team players, but a career in the armed forces can take this to a whole new level.
 It takes a special kind of person to cope with spending extended periods of time at close quarters with others on a submarine, for example.
 Whatever career path you choose in the armed forces you are likely to find yourself living with or close to your colleagues, during training or on active service, and there could be times when your ability to work together is quite literally a matter of life and death.
 If you want camaraderie, this is where you’ll find it.

 You can find out more about what the armed forces look for in recruits and the assessments they use in our advice on how to get into the armed forces.
-If you’re interested in joining the Army you could look into doing one of its residential insight courses, which are four to five days long and are designed to give potential recruits the chance to experience Army life.
+If you’re interested in joining the Army you could look into doing one of its residential insight courses, which are three to five days long and are designed to give potential recruits the chance to experience Army life.

 Have you joined the cadet forces?

 If you’re considering a career in the armed forces and want to see if you’d enjoy it, you could look into becoming a cadet.
 All cadets take part in ceremonial events as well as adventurous outdoor activities and camps, some of which may be overseas, and there’s the chance to work towards a range of qualifications, including the Duke of Edinburgh’s award.
 Many cadet forces have their own bands and there is the chance to get involved in playing music at military parades and band events and camps.